1992 World Artistic Gymnastics Championships

 The 27th World Artistic Gymnastics Championships were held in Paris, France, from 14 to 19 April 1992.

 The team and all-around events were not contested at the 1992 Worlds.
 The format was similar to that of the 2002 Worlds, with medals being awarded for the individual WAG and MAG apparatus.
-There were three rounds of competition: the preliminary round open to everyone; the semi-finals open to the top sixteen qualifiers; and the finals for the top nine gymnasts.
+There were three rounds of competition: the preliminary round open to everyone; the semi-finals open to the top sixteen qualifiers; and the finals for the top eight gymnasts as well as the defending champion from 1991, who received an automatic berth in the final.